ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 A layout is a white page of pager where you can put multiple layers to create your final map.
 You can add multiple layouts to your project and each layout can include multiple maps.
 These multiple maps can appear in multiple layouts too.

-The map element type, that provides the link between which view of the map appears
+The map element type, that provides the link between which view of the map appears on each layout is called **map frame**.

+The first element that I place on my layout will be the